-Speed limits can be an alternative for road stretches which need no enlargement but result in noise conflicts due to increased traffic.
-These could also lead to a slightly lower traffic volume, but side effects like increased travelling time etc. should always be considered.
+Speed limits may be an alternative for stretches of road which do not require an expansion but result in noise conflicts due to increased traffic.
+These could also lead to a slightly lower traffic volume, but side effects such as increased travelling time, etc. should always be considered.

-Normally, planning of roads takes future traffic predictions into account (see Section 4.2.1), with a horizon of 10-20 years.
+Generally, planning of roads takes future traffic predictions into account (refer to Section 4.2.1), with a horizon of 10-20 years.
 In noise-sensitive areas, a longer time horizon could also be applied to help prevent future noise conflicts.

-As discussed in Section 5.1.3, the new Dutch scheme SWUNG for monitoring and handling noise along the national highway network [61] could be mentioned.
-For every 100 m of the highway system, a monitoring point at some distance from the highway has been defined.
-The noise has been predicted at all of the 60 000 monitoring points, and these data are publicly available on the internet.
-On this background, a noise limit value has been defined for each monitoring point, which is 1.5 dB higher than the predicted noise levels in 2008 when the system was initiated.
-This gives 'room' for some development of traffic and noise.
+As discussed in Section 5.1.3, the new Dutch scheme, SWUNG, for monitoring and handling noise along the national highway network [61] may be considered.
+For every 100m of the highway system, a monitoring point at some distance from the highway has been defined.
+The noise has been predicted at all of the 60,000 monitoring points, and these data are publicly available on the Internet.
+On this background, a noise limit value has been defined for each monitoring point, which is 1.5dB higher than the predicted noise levels in 2008 when the system was initiated.
+This provides 'scope' for some development of traffic and noise.
 Every year, the noise is predicted at all the monitoring points based on the development of traffic volume, percentage of heavy vehicles and speed.
 If and when the noise limit at a monitoring point is exceeded, the road administration is obligated to take action in order to reduce the noise.